radicle-dev/radicle.xyz/_pages/faq.md

 is that Radicle doesn't have a shared write access model like GitHub.
 Each user is required to push to their own fork.

+## How do I use Radicle with multiple devices?

+At the moment, each device is required to be identified by a unique Radicle identity.
+We are currently working on proper multi-device support in Radicle, which will enable sharing a single identity across devices.

 ## Do I need to run a node to use Radicle?

 Yes.
 The node is an essential part of what makes Radicle sovereign.
 However,